NetBackup™ Web UI Oracle Administrator's Guide

-The web user interface provides the following features:
+The NetBackup web user interface provides the following features:

 A dashboard that displays a quick overview of the information that is important to you.

-Role-based access control (RBAC) that lets the administrator configure user access to and to delegate the tasks such as security, backup management, or workload protection.
+Role-based access control (RBAC) that lets the administrator configure user access to NetBackup and to delegate the tasks for workload protection.

-The web UI is best viewed at a 1280x1024 or higher screen resolution.
+The NetBackup web UI is best viewed at a 1280x1024 or higher screen resolution.

 NetBackup uses role-based access control to grant access to the web UI.
 Access control is accomplished through roles.

-A role defines the operations that a user can perform and the access that the user has to any workload assets, protection plans, or credentials.
-A user can have multiple roles, allowing for full and flexible customization of user access.
+A role defines the operations that a user can perform and the features that the user can access in the web UI.
+For example, access to any workload assets, protection plans, or credentials.

 RBAC is only available for the web UI and the APIs.

-The web UI lets administrators more easily monitor operations and events and identify any issues that need attention.
+The NetBackup web UI lets administrators more easily monitor NetBackup job operations and identify any issues that need attention.